Kingston Giving

 - Direct Impact Over Innovation: Their funded examples show preference for practical, immediate assistance (sleeping bags, recycling services, food support) over complex theoretical change models.
 Focus on tangible outcomes.

-- Size Matters for Eligibility: If your organization has over £250,000 annual income, you can ONLY apply for grants supporting specific individuals/families, not general projects.
+- Size Matters for Eligibility: If your organisation has over £250,000 annual income, you can ONLY apply for grants supporting specific individuals/families, not general projects.
 This is a strict restriction to be aware of.

 - Relationship-Focused: They ask for photos, stories, and social media tags post-grant - this isn't bureaucracy, it's relationship building.
 Strong reporting on a first grant positions you well for future applications.